-Enrich provides small grants of up to $5,000 to help boost the education and wellbeing of disadvantaged school students in Australia.
-One of the main aims is to ensure that children and young people do not feel separated or isolated from their peers due to circumstances beyond their control.
+Enrich provides small school grants of up to $5,000 to help boost the education and wellbeing of disadvantaged students in Australia.
+One of the main aims is to ensure that children and young people do not feel isolated from their peers due to circumstances beyond their control.

 Our grants are designed to assist individuals, groups of students or an entire school body with an Index of Community Socio-Educational Advantage (ICSEA) of 1000 or below.
 Please check your school ISCEA here.